 Special Attractions

-Flying Fox, Paintball, Aqua Zorbing, Jungle Trekking
+Flying Fox (Malaysia’s longest at 486m), Paintball, Aqua Zorbing, Jungle Trekking

 Outdoor Activities